abdelrahman-abdelmoaty/Estatein/README.md

 ## License

 This project is created for portfolio demonstration purposes.
-All code and design implemented by Abdelrahman Abdelmoaty.
+All code implemented by Abdelrahman Abdelmoaty.

 ---